AmirSh15/AudioSet_downloader/README.md

-  -d, --destination_dir     directory path to put downloaded files into --label_file              Path to CSV file containing AudioSet labels for each class --csv_dataset             Path to CSV file containing AudioSet in YouTube-id/timestamp form
+  -d, --destination_dir     directory path to put downloaded files into --label_file              Path to CSV file containing AudioSet labels for each class --csv_dataset             Path to CSV file containing AudioSet in YouTube-id/timestamp form --verbose                 Print download information for each file --mode                    Select the type of the data you are interested in.
+Options: "only_audio", "only_video", "both_separate", "video"
 ```

 <br>